Travelling from Milan to Lake Como is easy and there are five ways to do it.

 Bringing my padded hat with ear flaps (similar to this one) was my best packing decision during my last visit to Lake Como over ten days this past Christmas.
 It kept me cosy during festive market explorations and hiking around.

 Always pack a pair of good walking shoes for Lake Como.
 Plus, hiking shoes/boots are a must when you go exploring in nature.
 With many of the towns and villages around the lake having steep cobbled alleys and often flights of steps instead of streets altogether, your ankles need to be well supported at all times.

-Unless you are planning to visit just the towns of Como, Lecco, and Cernobbio (the central parts of which are flat), make sure that you bring an appropriate pair of shoes to allow you to safely navigate uneven surfaces and steep slopes.
+Unless you are planning to visit just towns like Como, Lecco, Cernobbio, and Menaggio (the central parts of which are flat), make sure that you bring an appropriate pair of shoes to allow you to safely navigate uneven surfaces and steep slopes.

 What Are the Best Things to Do in Lake Como?

 There are many amazing and exciting things to do in Lake Como.
 I have described them in some detail in this blog post:

 Have a look at it for a useful overview of the different activities to enjoy around the lake.
 Otherwise, here is a handy shortlist: